LavaStaff

 Business support is broader than assistant work

-The strongest nearshore business support hires often cover customer support, operations admin, implementation follow-through, reporting, scheduling, and recruiting coordination in one lane.
+The strongest nearshore business support hires often cover customer support, operations admin, implementation follow-through, reporting, scheduling, vendor communication, recruiting coordination, and SMB back-office ownership in one recurring lane.

 Same-day responsiveness changes the economics

-Nearshore staffing becomes materially more valuable when support requests, customer updates, and internal approvals need to happen before the U.S. workday ends.
+Nearshore staffing becomes materially more valuable when support requests, customer updates, order issues, and internal approvals need to happen before the U.S. workday ends.

 The risk is rarely finding any candidate.
-The real risk is weak screening, unclear workflow design, or no managed ramp into the role.
+The real risk is weak screening, unclear workflow design, or no managed ramp into the role quickly enough to protect senior bandwidth.

 Continuity beats cheap hourly labor

-Business support workflows usually compound over time, so stable ownership and a cleaner backup path matter more than the absolute lowest headline rate.
+Business support workflows usually compound over time, so stable ownership, better documentation, and a cleaner backup path matter more than the lowest headline rate.

 Who each model is best for